Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Use the $5 bill method.
 Each time you pay for something in cash and receive a $5 bill back in change, stash it away for your engagement ring.
 You might be surprised how much you could save this way.

 2. Pick a ring

-Research the kind of rings you can afford.
-You don’t need to visit a jeweler, as there are plenty of online sites that can give you an idea of what you can get.
+Research the kinds of rings you can afford.
+You don’t need to visit a jeweler to do this, as there are plenty of online sites that can give you an idea of what you can get.

 3. Open an account

 The sooner you start saving, the better.
 Whether you’re just starting out or have some money saved, set up a dedicated savings account and contribute to it whenever you can.
 Look for a savings account with low fees, a high interest rate and convenient ways to access your money when you’re ready to buy the ring.

 If your partner wants to contribute to the cost of the engagement ring, consider opening a joint savings account.
 You can keep the ring a secret, but you can both contribute to reach your goal sooner.

 Determine how much you need to put away monthly to reach your goal and set up automatic deposits.
 Consider these contributions like a bill and roll this payment into your budget so that you don’t miss a month and fall behind on your plan.

 Find a roundup app or keep-the-change program to save even more to make consistent progress toward your goal with your extra money.
 If you receive a bonus, pay off a debt or cancel a bill, consider rerouting that money into your savings account.

 How much should I save for an engagement ring?